 Severe pain that is not managed with the pain medicine ordered.

 Foul vaginal discharge

 Your next period should be 4 to 6 weeks after the miscarriage.
 If you do not get your period, please call.

 No intercourse or use of tampons for 2 weeks.
-You can still get pregnant shortly after miscarriage.
 Severe infection may occur from intercourse.

 You should feel well enough to go back to your normal routine within 48 to 72 hours.
 Intense activities such as horseback riding, jogging, and heavy exercise may increase bleeding and cramping.

-Symptoms of pregnancy (i.e. breast tenderness, nausea) should go away within a week.
+Symptoms of pregnancy (i.e., breast tenderness, nausea) should go away within a week.
 If breasts become full or leak, wear a tight bra night and day.
-Less breast stimulation will also help.

 Feelings after miscarriage can range from the blues to depression.
 The milder forms are more common.
 If you need support, there is help.

 Please call your midwife or doctor.
 We have trained staff we can refer you to.
 Seeking help is the best thing you can do if you are having trouble handling these feelings on your own.

 Keep follow up visits and lab appointments with your healthcare provider.